bentsherman/nf-boost/README.md

 - `mergeText` function for saving items to a text file (similar to `collectFile` operator)

-- `then` operator for defining custom operators in your pipeline
+- `then` and `thenMany` operators for defining custom operators in your pipeline

 ## Getting Started